Pani Da Rang: Composition

-Ayushmann Khurrana wrote "Pani Da Rang" in 2003 in collaboration with Rochak Kohli during their time at DAV College.
+Khurrana wrote "Pani Da Rang" in 2003 in collaboration with Kohli during their time at DAV College.
 The song is written almost entirely in Punjabi.

 Use in Vicky Donor

 "Pani Da Rang" is performed by Khurrana's character Vicky Arora for Ashima Roy, played by Yami Gautam, after they decide to get married; it continues to play in the background as the characters share romantic and intimate moments together.

 The slower, female version of the song plays in background during scenes following Vicky and Ashima's separation.